 On hearing of a newspaper in Mississippi that was trying to turn itself around from a racist past to a more equitable future, Johanna left for Jackson, winning assignment as the Clarion Ledger’s chief capital correspondent, covering the governor, the legislature and state agencies.
 After a few years in Mississippi, the son of the owning family – Rea Hederman, responsible for the newspaper’s turnaround, assigned her to open a bureau in Washington, D.C., the first in the newspaper’s history.

 Once in Washington, Johanna covered the Mississippi congressional delegation as well as agencies that governed state concerns.
 After several years there, she won a Nieman Fellowship at Harvard University, a year without deadlines to take classes, interact with geniuses, and to think.
 On her return to Washington a year later she found the Clarion-Ledger had been sold to Gannett and that she was now part of the nation’s largest newspaper chain, one about to launch a new concept in journalism, USA Today.
 After a few years of covering federal agencies, editors at USA Today asked her to become the paper’s first White House correspondent.
 She covered Ronald Reagan’s second term as president, a few years of George H.W.
-Bush’s presidency and then switched beats to the State Department, where she covered James A. Baker III’s tenure as secretary of state.
+Bush’s presidency and served as president of the White House Correspondents’ Association.
+She then switched beats to the State Department, where she covered James A. Baker III’s tenure as secretary of state.

 On return to Washington, she worked as foreign editor of USA Today before leaving for the Washington bureau of the Los Angeles Times.
-There, she served for more than a decade as a general assignment editor and reporter, specializing in profiles, as well as political blogging and web editing.
-On the newspaper’s decision to close its Washington bureau, she returned to school, pursuing a PhD in history from American University.
+There, she served for more than a decade as a general assignment editor and reporter, specializing in profiles, obituaries and breaking news, as well as political blogging and web editing.
+On the newspaper’s decision to close its Washington bureau, she returned to school, earning a PhD in history from American University in 2016.